-Reasonable suspicion - Whenever a manager, supervisor or other Company official has reasonable cause to suspect that a relevant person has misused drugs or alcohol and is unfit to continue working, then a reasonable suspicion test may be instigated.
-Observations will be documented and such documentation shall be kept in a confidential file.
+Reasonable suspicion - Whenever a manager, supervisor or other company official has reasonable cause to suspect that an Employee/Worker has misused drugs or alcohol and is unfit to continue working, then we may request that the Employee/Worker take a drugs or alcohol test.
+Observations will be documented by Human Resources and such documentation shall be kept in a confidential file.

-Post incident - Drug and alcohol testing of relevant persons may be conducted following an incident where there are reasonable grounds to suspect that the effect of drugs or alcohol may be the cause or a contributory factor.
+Post incident - Drug and alcohol testing of Employee/Workers may be conducted following an incident where there are reasonable grounds to suspect that the effect of drugs or alcohol may be the cause or a contributory factor.

-Unannounced random - The Company aims to test between 15-20% of all relevant persons each year on an unannounced random basis.
+Unannounced random - The company aims to test a minimum 20% of all employees/workers per annum on an unannounced random basis.
 M.V.
-Kelly Ltd will provide the third-party testing agency with selected sites, including offices, to test and the random selection process will be managed by the approved independent testing agency using a computer-based random number generator that gives all present an equal chance of being selected on each occasion.
+Kelly Ltd will provide the third-party testing agency with selected sites and an up-to-date list of employees and the random selection process will be managed by the approved independent testing agency using a computer-based random number generator that gives all present an equal chance of being selected on each occasion.
+Selected participants will be notified the evening prior to the test.
+If for any reason selected participants cannot attend, they will be rebooked in for a same day test, on a randomly selected day.
+They must attend this test.

-Rehabilitation & Follow up - As part of a rehabilitation programme, the Company may require the relevant person to consent to a series of drug and alcohol tests, some of which may be unannounced.
-These tests will be used to monitor the relevant persons progress during and following rehabilitation.
-The cost of any further tests will be met by the Company.
+Rehabilitation & follow up - If the test of an Employee/Worker yields a positive result, as part of a rehabilitation program, the company will require the Employee/Worker to consent to a series of drug and alcohol tests for up to 6 months, some of which may be unannounced.
+These tests will be used to monitor the Employee/Workers progress during and following rehabilitation.
+The cost of any further tests will be met by the company.